Geography of Gilgit-Baltistan

-Gilgit-Baltistan is home to some of the world's highest mountain ranges it is home to all five of Pakistan's "eight-thousanders."
+Gilgit-Baltistan has a high-altitude desert climate.
+It is home to some of the highest mountain ranges and all five Pakistan's eight-thousanders, including K2, the second-highest peak in the world.
 The main ranges are the Karakoram and the western Himalayas.
 The Pamir mountains are to the north and the Hindu Kush lies to the west.
-Amongst the highest mountains are K2 (Mount Godwin-Austen) and Nanga Parbat, one of the most feared mountains in the world.
+It is also home to some of the longest glaciers outside Polar regions.